kingl0w/TDY-Parts-Knowledge-Graph/README.md

 # Tdy-parts-graph

-An old personal project I put together to better understand semantic graphs, a tiny knowledge graph for a used computer parts inventory.
+A personal project I put together to better understand semantic graphs, a tiny knowledge graph for a used computer parts inventory.
 It shows the full loop: model the domain in owl, constrain it with shacl, load the data, run rdfs reasoning, validate, and query.